Alekhyasingi/location-weather/README.md

 3.Give maven clean install.
-$.Deploy the project into your tomcat server.
+4.Deploy the project into your tomcat server.

-#Accessing the API
+# Accessing the API
 1. Once the code is deployed to server , open Postman to Test the API.
 2. Enter the following URL as a GET request, localhost:8080/location/getWeather?locationName=<Your Location>